The Most Reverend John J. Myers, J.C.D., D.D.

 Archbishop Myers also helped raise awareness both in New Jersey and nationally to the sin of human trafficking, and worked with local, regional and national agencies to implement programs to provide assistance to the victims of these crimes and stronger enforcement of laws to punish perpetrators.

-Through his work as President of the New Jersey Catholic Conference, the public policy arm of the Catholic Church in New Jersey, Archbishop Myers and his brother bishops have been instrumental in addressing such important public issues as the abolition of the death penalty, affordable housing, poverty, and charity care.
+Through his work as President of the New Jersey Catholic Conference, the public policy arm of the Catholic Church in New Jersey, Archbishop Myers and his brother bishops were instrumental in addressing such important public issues as the abolition of the death penalty, affordable housing, poverty, and charity care.

-A reflection of his episcopal responsibilities as an authentic teacher of the Faith, Archbishop Myers has since 2001 served as President of the Board of Regents and Chair of the Board of Trustees of Seton Hall University, the archdiocesan university.
-In addition, he has chaired the Academic Affairs Committee and Finance Committee of Catholic University of America, Washington, DC; been a Member of the Seminary Committee of Catholic University, and; been a Member of Catholic University’s Executive Committee of the Board of Trustees.
+A reflection of his episcopal responsibilities as an authentic teacher of the Faith, Archbishop Myers served as President of the Board of Regents and Chair of the Board of Trustees of Seton Hall University, the archdiocesan university.
+In addition, he chaired the Academic Affairs Committee and Finance Committee of Catholic University of America, Washington, DC; was a Member of the Seminary Committee of Catholic University, and; was a Member of Catholic University’s Executive Committee of the Board of Trustees.
 Further, from 2003 until 2008 he was a Member of the Executive Committee of the Board of Governors of the Pontifical North American College, Rome and Chair of its Finance Commitee.
-Since 2008, he has served as Chair of the North American College's Board of Governors.
+He also served as Chair of the North American College's Board of Governors.

 He previously served as a Member of the Seminary Board of Kenrick-Glennon Seminary of the Archdiocese of St. Louis, and Mount St.Mary Seminary, Emmitsburg, MD.
 He also was a founding Member and Member of the Board of Directors of the Association for Catechumenal Ministry.

-Archbishop Myers’ motto, Mysterium Ecclesiae Luceat (translated:“Let the Mystery of the Church shine forth”) is a succinct summary of the central theme of the Second Vatican Council’s Dogmatic Constitution on the Church, Lumen Gentium.
-He has often said, “I cannot make someone believe.
+Archbishop Myers’ motto, Mysterium Ecclesiae Luceat (translated:“Let the Mystery of the Church Shine Forth”) is a summary of the central theme of the Second Vatican Council’s Dogmatic Constitution on the Church, Lumen Gentium.
+He often said, “I cannot make someone believe.
 I can, however, explain what the Church teaches and the reasons for that teaching, and then invite him or her to be open to that teaching and embrace it.”